 By implementing these enhancements, the programme now better aligns with the evolving needs of the industry and ensures that students are equipped with the skills and knowledge necessary to excel in the field of information systems and digital innovation.

-Please refer to Annex 1 for the revised programme structure as well as the updated study guides.
-Introduce a course on "digitally-Thank for you your enabled business models" - both for recommendation.
-The Institution has taken ex-nihilo business creation, and for action- they have integrated We have decided to integrate the business transformation. two new courses named material of the proposed new "Digital Innovation and course, "Digitally-Enabled Business Entrepreneurship" and Models," into another course.
-The "Digitally-enabled Business integration of the courses "Digital Models" Innovation and Entrepreneurship" "Digitally-Enabled Models" is a strategic move that can offer significant benefits to both students and the educational programme.
+Please refer to Annex 1 for the revised programme structure as well as the updated syllabi.

+Introduce a course on "digitallyenabled business models" - both for ex-nihilo business creation, and for business transformation.
+Thank you for your recommendation.

+We have decided to integrate the material of the proposed new course, "Digitally-Enabled Business Models," into another course.
+The integration of the courses "Digital Innovation and Entrepreneurship"

+CYPRUS AGENCY OF QUALITY ASSURANCE AND ACCREDITATION IN HIGHER EDUCATION and "Digitally-Enabled Business Models" is a strategic move that can offer significant benefits to both students and the educational programme.
 This integration is necessary as many of the topics and teaching material of the two courses overlap, resulting in duplication of content.

 In the Digital Innovation and Entrepreneurship course, students are taught new technologies and Business Model Canvas analysis.
 In addition, they cover the principles of digital innovation, which fundamental to understanding how businesses can leverage technology to innovate and remain competitive.
 Similarly, in the Digitally-Enabled Business Models course, students learn how to develop and implement business models based on digital technologies.

-The integration of these courses will prevent the repetition of much of the course material, providing a coherent and more cohesive learning experience.
+The integration of these courses will prevent the repetition of much of the course material, providing a and more coherent cohesive learning experience.
 Rather than taking two separate courses covering largely the same topics, students will benefit from a single curriculum that provides them with a comprehensive understanding of digital innovation and entrepreneurship.

+The new course offers more learning outcomes as it combines the development of innovative business ideas, the implementation of digitally-enhanced business models, and the use of technological tools in a single framework.
+Students have the opportunity to apply theoretical concepts to practical examples and case studies, enhancing their ability to analyze and address complex business problems.